To understand fully the modern world - its culture, language, political systems and people – you need to take a long

 - Ancient History Options x 2 or 1 Ancient History Option and a Professional Skills module

 You can choose to study a Year Abroad.
 This four year route offers you the additional educational benefit of a year of study in an approved University in Europe or in English speaking countries.
 Students with grades of 2.1 or above in their first year will be invited to apply for the Year Abroad in the first term of their second year and if successful, will go abroad in their third year.
 In addition to the tutor support given from the host University, students who choose to take a Year Abroad will be allocated a member of staff from the Department of History who will monitor their progress while overseas through regular contact.

 In the final year, you write your 12,000 word dissertation (40 credits), an individual research project using primary sources to answer a historical question which you have developed since year 2 and which is supervised by an appropriate specialist.
 The remainder of your degree is made up of modules you choose.
-For medieval history, you get the choice of either two Advanced options (one in the Autumn term, one in the Spring term, both 20 credits) or a medieval history Special Subject (20 + 20 credits).
+For medieval history, you get to choose a medieval history Special Subject (20 + 20 credits).
 For ancient history, as in the second year, you choose two final year 20-credit Option modules from the wide range on offer in the Department of Classics, Ancient History and Archaeology.

 - Ancient History modules